Butterfly stroke: Origins of the butterfly arm

+Origins of the full butterfly stroke

+By 1952, the argument for separating the "A" and "B" styles of breaststroke was gaining momentum, and hence in 1953, breaststroke was separated into two different events.
+Furthermore, while traditional breaststroke required the whip kick, the new butterfly stroke allowed the use of butterfly kick.
+Now the butterfly stroke was its own separate event.
+The butterfly stroke was first seen in the Olympics at the 1956 games, where the Men's 200 metre butterfly event was won by William Yorzyk, and the Women's 100 metre Butterfly event was won by Shelley Mann.

 Technique

 The butterfly technique with the dolphin kick consists of synchronous arm movement with a synchronous leg kick.
 Good technique is crucial to swim this style effectively.
 The wave-like body movement is also very significant in creating propulsion, as this is the key to easy synchronous over-water recovery and breathing.

 The swimmer is face down at the start, arms out front, and legs extended behind.

 Arm movement

 The butterfly stroke has three major parts, the pull, the push, and the recovery.
 These can also be further subdivided.
 The arm movement starts very similarly to the breaststroke from the initial position.
 In the beginning, the hands sink a little bit with the palms facing outwards, and slightly down at shoulder width, then the hands move out to create a Y. This is called catching the water.
 The pull movement follows a semicircle with the elbow higher than the hand and the hand pointing towards the center of the body and downward to form the traditionally taught "keyhole".

 The push propels the palm backwards through the water, starting beneath and ending at the side of the body.
 The swimmer only pushes the arms 1/3 of the way to the hips, making it easier to enter into the recovery and making the recovery shorter and making the breathing window shorter.
 The movement increases speed throughout the pull-push phase until the hand is the fastest at the end of the push.
 This step is called the release and is crucial for recovery.
 The speed at the end of the push is used to help with the recovery.